 I'm very happy to report that I was able to collaborate with the editors at Sloan Management Review to adapt this material into a great new article titled "How to Change a Culture: Lessons from NUMMI," which appears in the just published Winter issue.
 You can click here for a pdf of this article.

-Alternatively, you can access it through the on-line version of the Sloan Management Review at the following link (though the printed article does contain different photos and is worth getting!):
+Alternatively, you can access it through the on-line version of the Sloan Management Review here (though the printed article does contain different photos and is worth getting!):

 I encourage you to visit the Sloan site (registration is free on the site) and check out the entire issue.
 In addition to my NUMMI article, there are articles on supply chain, pricing, and an interesting article on managing star employees using the Boston Celtics as an example.
 There is also a nice interview with MIT Prof. Charles Fine on supply chain strategy.